adjohnston85/Lamia/snakemake/README.md

 - **umi_prefix**: Defines the prefix used by Fastp to paste in front of the UMI and by Gencore to identify the UMI. (e.g. `umi_prefix=UMI`)

 - **whole_experiment**: This option is a boolean (true/false) flag that controls whether all SRAs with the same experiment accession (i.e., different runs of the same sample) will be identified in an SQL database, downloaded and processed.
-If specified, only one SRA needs to be provided in the of the SRA specified in the file_prefixes option.
+If specified, only one SRA needs to be provided in the file_prefixes option.
 This option will also automatically append that experiment accession to the sample name, and therefore only 'tissue_subtissue_healthStatus' needs to be provided as the sample_name.
 Also, if `project_dir` is not provided, this variable will be set to the SRA's study accession. **Note**: this option causes a delay in pipeline initation resulting from the SQL database search. (e.g. `whole_experiment=True`)

 Use these configuration options to customize and configure your Majel pipeline for your specific sequencing data and analysis requirements.
 <br>